vbaconnet-ledger/developer-portal/_docs/nano-app/design-requirements.md

 This is a consistent behavior across the device, so you can assume that users are used to it.

+#### "About" and "Settings" sections

+The sections "About" and "Settings" must only be created if they contain more than one screen.
+If you have only one screen to display, include it in the Dashboard flow.

+In the "Settings" section, follow this flow: Blind signing (if applicable) → Debug data (if applicable) → Nonce (if applicable) → Back

 ## Design Warranty